 Untreated or inadequately managed AIS may result in severe psychological distress in infants as they go through puberty into adulthood and their families at the same time.
 Psychological distress is more frequent in adults with partial androgen insensitivity syndrome than in those with complete androgen insensitivity syndrome, irrespective of whether they were raised as male or female.
 Bouvattier C et al. conducted a study of men with partial androgen insensitivity syndrome, and they noted that in men with PAIS, all aspects of sexual activity were substantially impaired.

-Education of the families with newborns with androgen insensitivity syndrome is vital for optimizing the plan of care of the newborn into adulthood, which is achievable by undertaking a multidisciplinary approach with the help of the clinician, geneticist, along with the support groups to tailor the needs of the individual suffering from this disorder and their families.
+Education of the families with newborns with androgen insensitivity syndrome is vital for optimizing the plan of care of the newborn into adulthood, which is achievable by undertaking an interdisciplinary approach with the help of the clinician, geneticist, along with the support groups to tailor the needs of the individual suffering from this disorder and their families.
+The nurse has a paramount role in educating patients with AIS and their families and making sure they have access to the community support groups and to the educational materials.

 |||Hughes IA,Houk C,Ahmed SF,Lee PA, Consensus statement on management of intersex disorders.
 Archives of disease in childhood.
 2006 Jul; [PubMed PMID: 16624884]|